The Challenges of Living with Epilepsy as a Teenager

 "Older kids are the worst.
 They are invincible when they are teenagers and now we are telling them they're not," Dr. Perry said.
 "They are driving and now we are telling them they can't drive until they get their seizures under control.
 That's a big deal and hard for them to accept."

 Living with epilepsy as a teenager presents unique challenges the caregiver.
-Their teenager is just starting to become independent and all the sudden their parents are watching them constantly and reminding them to take their medicines everyday.
+They are just starting to become independent and all the sudden their parents are watching them constantly and reminding them to take their medicines everyday.
 While their parents are just protecting their kids, the teenager feels like they’re being treated like a kid again.

 In addition, as many as two-thirds of children with epilepsy have some type of measurable learning problem.
 Their seizures may cause short-term memory problems and anti-epileptic drugs may cause drowsiness, inattention, concentration difficulties and behavior changes which impact the ability to learn.
 These can present additional struggles making a diagnosis of epilepsy in adolescence life-changing.